Skip to Main Content

 First violation for driving without insurance

 If caught driving without insurance for the first time in Indiana, you will likely have your driving privileges suspended for 90 days.
-As explained, this suspension creates the need for maintaining an SR-22, in this case, typically for three years.
+Your insurer may also need to supply an SR-22 form to the BMV for up to three years.

 Second and subsequent violations for driving without insurance